shawnfromportland/colorpad/readme.md

 - Transcribing
 - Quickly organizing new information

+## Examples & use cases
+- quick random access to information you've highlighted
+- copy JSON to provide your highlighted snippets as context or instructions to a LLM or script
+- transcribing
+- editing your writing

 ### Future Plans
 Colorpad will expand to a native mobile app for even greater flexibility.